Task-Adaptive Saliency Guidance for Exemplar-free Class Incremental Learning: Experimental Results

 \subsection{Comparison with the State-of-the-art}

-We report the comparative performance on CIFAR-100 in Table~\ref{tab:cmp}.
-ROSS outperforms all data-free approaches.
+We compare TASS with the state-of-the-art on CIFAR-100 in Table~\ref{tab:cmp}.
+TASS outperforms all exemplar-free approaches.
 For exemplar-based methods like iCaRL~\cite{rebuffi2017icarl}, EEIL~\cite{castro2018end}, and LUCIR~\cite{hou2019learning}, our method still has significantly better performance.
-On longer sequences (i.e. 10 and 20 tasks), our method significantly reduces forgetting when learning new classes compared with other DFCIL methods.
-ROSS outperforms the best method SSRE by about 3\% accuracy on the last task.
-The performance improvement can be also observed in terms of average forgetting.
+On longer sequences (i.e. 10 and 20 tasks), our method significantly reduces forgetting when learning new classes compared to other EFCIL methods.
+TASS outperforms the best method SSRE by about 3\% on the last task.
+This performance improvement can be also observed in terms of average forgetting.

-As we can see in Table~\ref{tab:ts} and Figure~\ref{fig:cmp} for Tiny-ImageNet and ImageNet-Subset, although our method has the similar top-1 accuracy on the first task in Figure~\ref{fig:cmp}, it has better performance at most intermediate tasks and also the final one.
-For longer sequences in Figure~\ref{fig:cmp}, the gap between our method and the best baseline is largely consistent, showing the effectiveness of our method at relieving forgetting.
-The performance gain in Table~\ref{tab:ts} is larger on Tiny-ImageNet and ImageNet-Subset compared to CIFAR100, and this demonstrates the generality of our method to datasets with larger images and object scales.
-It is worth mentioning that ROSS also produces results with smaller variance.
-We believe this to be due to ROSS reducing saliency drift to background regions, which may include random noise.
+As we see in Table~\ref{tab:subset} and Figure~\ref{fig:cmp} for Tiny-ImageNet and ImageNet-Subset, although our method has similar top-1 accuracy on the first task in Figure~\ref{fig:cmp}, it has better performance at most intermediate tasks and also the final one.
+For longer sequences in Figure~\ref{fig:cmp}, the gap between our method and the best baseline is largely consistent, showing the effectiveness of our method at mitigating forgetting.
+The performance gain in Table~\ref{tab:subset} is larger on Tiny-ImageNet and ImageNet-Subset compared to CIFAR100, and this demonstrates that our method generalizes to datasets with larger images and object scales.
+It is worth mentioning that TASS also produces results with smaller variance.
+We believe this to be due to TASS reducing saliency drift to background regions, which may include random noise.